FineUploader/fine-uploader/readme.md

 It can be nicely used in onSubmit callback.

 #### Troubleshooting ####

-If you can't get the uploader to work, try the following steps before asking for help.
+If you can't get the uploader to work, please try the following steps before asking for help.

-Install Chrome or Safari to get their excellent developer tools, or alternatively use Firebug.
-Open resources tab in developer tools.

-Try to upload a file, you will either see an error in the console, or a new item will be added to the resource list which should point to your upload script.

-Select a content tab, and there you will see a server response.
+If the upload doesn't complete, saying failed.

+* Set the debug option of the FileUploader to true.
+* Open the page where you have a FileUploader.
+* Open developer console in your browser.
+* Try to upload the file.
+You should see a server serponse.

 It should be {success:true} for completed requests.
-If it's not, you will probably see a reason there.
+If it's not, then you have a problem with your server-side script.

 #### Contributors ####

 Thanks to everybody who contributed, either by sending bug reports or donating.
 And special thanks to:

 John Yeary
 Sidney Maestre
 Patrick Pfeiffer
 Sean Sandy (SeanJA)